sonic-pi-net/sonic-pi/etc/doc/tutorial/A.18-additive-synthesis.md

 synthesis to re-create a basic bell sound.
 I've broken this example into four sections.
-Firstly we have the 'hit' section which is the initial onset part of the bell sound - so uses a short envelope (e.g. a `release:` of around `0.1`.
-Next we have the long ringing section which I'm using the pure sound of the sine wave.
-Notice that I'm often increasing the note by roughly `12` and `24` which is the number of notes in an ocave.
+Firstly we have the 'hit' section which is the initial onset part of the bell sound - so uses a short envelope (e.g. a `release:` of around `0.1`).
+Next we have the long ringing section in which I'm using the pure sound of the sine wave.
+Notice that I'm often increasing the note by roughly `12` and `24` which are the number of notes in one and two octaves.
 I have also thrown in a couple of low sine waves to give the sound some bass and depth.
 Finally, I used `define` to wrap my code in a function which I can then use to play a melody.
 Try playing your own melody and also messing around with the contents of the `:bell` function until you create your own crazy sound to play with!

 define :bell do |n|
   # Triangle waves for the 'hit'